What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Doesn't Focus on Building Relationships

-Managers that use a transactional leadership style don't focus on many things that can help boost employee satisfaction and engagement, such as the relationships workers have with their managers.
+Managers who use a transactional leadership style don't focus on many things that can help boost employee satisfaction and engagement, such as the relationships workers have with their managers.

 Unsatisfied Team of Employees

-If you want to reduce your turnover as much as possible, it's essential to recognize how vital employee relationships with their managers are.
+If you want to reduce your turnover as much as possible, it's essential to recognize the importance of employee relationships with their managers.
 In fact, one study found that nearly 60% of workers had left a job specifically because of their manager.

-First introduced by James MacGregor Burns, a presidential biographer and leadership expert, transformational leadership is a leadership style involving a leader who can inspire their followers to work towards common goals.
+First introduced by James MacGregor Burns, a presidential biographer and leadership expert, transformational leadership is a leadership style in which a leader inspires followers to work towards common goals.

 A Transformational Leader